Study with us

 11.1 Requests for television, radio and other interviews to promote archive collections, events, exhibitions and the Archives Centre in general should be addressed via email@example.com.

-11.2 The Centre reserves the right to refuse an interview if staffing levels or other commitments do not permit.
+11.2 The Centre reserves the right to refuse an interview.

 12.1 In accordance with Archives Centre rules, all visitors are expected to co-operate with Archives and Churchill College staff, and in support of maintaining a welcoming environment conducive to study and enjoyable use of the Centre.
 Visitors must not behave in a way that threatens or harasses members of staff or disturbs other users, and must not damage College property.